22 Fun Indoor Activities for When It’s Raining in San Diego

 11. Comic-Con Museum

-Thanks to the massive popularity of San Diego’s annual Comic-Con comic book convention, a museum opened in its name in 2021.
-This latest addition to Balboa Park’s array of museums celebrates and showcases what makes the convention great comics, sci-fi, fantasy, and art.
+Thanks to the massive popularity of San Diego’s annual Comic-Con comic book convention, the Comic-Con Museum has joined the Balboa Park museum line-up.
+It celebrates and showcases what makes the convention great: comics, sci-fi, fantasy, and art.

-Diehard fans can enjoy revolving immersive exhibits, and the museum is also a great place for comic-world newbies to discover this unique form of creativity.
-There’s so much to do and discover at the museum, including special film screenings and STEAM-focused art activities.
-This is definitely a great unique-to-San Diego option for the whole family – rain or shine!
+Diehard fans and newcomers to the comic world can enjoy rotating immersive exhibits, special film screenings, and STEAM-focused art activities.
+This is definitely a great, unique-to-San Diego option for the whole family, rain or shine.

 13. Birch Aquarium at Scripps